strrife/falcon/packages/falcon-ecommerce-uikit/uikit.md

 ### Existing TypeScript types and interfaces (without component props definitions):

-> - ~~RequestPasswordResetVariables~~ - renamed to RequestPasswordResetTokenVariables and moved to @deity/falcon-shop-data
+> - ~~RequestPasswordResetVariables~~ - renamed to RequestPasswordResetVariables and moved to @deity/falcon-shop-data
 > - ~~ResetCustomerPasswordVariables~~ - moved to @deity/falcon-shop-data

 ---